Nike-Inc/spark-expectations/docs/user_guide/user_config/kafka_custom_config.md

 If a secret key is configured for the active `secret_type`, that key is resolved at runtime.
 Direct `se_streaming_rest_*` values remain available as a fallback when no secret key is set.

+!!! note "Secret backend precedence"
+    When both Cerberus and Databricks keys are populated in `user_conf`, SE resolves auth-related secret keys **Cerberus-first, then Databricks**.
+Base URL and topic keys follow the same discipline. `user_config.secret_type` selects which backend performs the lookup at runtime.

 ### REST client options

 !!! info "user_config.se_streaming_rest_embedded_format"